nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 --- that humans evolved in isolated groups with close kin and known individuals (e.g., Johnson et al. (2003))
 --- is wrong.
-Phillips (2015) cites Hill et al. (2011) saying that, in modern hunter/gatherer societies, "most individuals are unrelated and regularly change membership of groups".
+Phillips (2015) cites Hill et al. (2011) saying that, in modern hunter-gatherer societies, "most individuals are unrelated and regularly change membership of groups".
 Fehr and Henrich (2003) also argue that encounters with strangers were common, pointing to evidence such as the existence of rituals used to bring strangers peacefully into a camp.
 If the relevant human ancestral environmental offered a wide range of social scenarios